cpiprint/PyUIBuilder/docs/intro.md

 ### Flex
-Flex is similar to pack in tkinter, the widgets will be arranged horizontally/vertically depending on the flex-direction
+Flex is similar to pack in tkinter, the widgets will be arranged horizontally/vertically depending on the side.
+You can use anchor to position within the side.
+[Understanding the working of pack](https://www.youtube.com/watch?v=rbW1iJO1psk)

 ### Grid
-Grid is a 2d layout manager, you can position each widget by clicking on widget -> toolbar -> grid-manager
+Grid is a 2d layout manager, you can position each widget by clicking on widget(the child) -> toolbar -> grid-manager.
+You'll also have to define the no of rows and cols using grid configure accord and Grid weight accord on the parent.

 ![grid-manager](./assets/grid-manager.png)